Wednesdays, December 2 & 9, 2020

 - Understand the importance of critical soft-skills in today’s workplace, and the special challenges of medical and STEM environments

-- Learn from the growing body of research identifying the power of emotion in our work lives, including Google’s recent results from Project Aristotle
+- Learn from the growing body of research identifying the power of emotion in our work lives, including results from Google’s Project Aristotle

-- Gain clarity and new insights on problems at work with the use of Haidt’s rider and elephant metaphor
+- Gain clarity and new insights on motivation and change with the use of Haidt’s rider and elephant metaphor

 - Learn about what drives workplace climate and the impact a leader has on bottom-line results